 In years past, we have had to finish our days earlier due to early dance schedules or because we wanted to be done before the neighbors got home from school.
 But these days didn’t always run smoothly.
 She was grumpy.
 She was sassy.
 She dawdled and was unfocused.
 There were raised voices on an almost-daily bases.

-However, a strange thing has happened in our homeschool as a result of her sleeping more.
+However, a strange thing has happened in our homeschool as a result of her sleeping more, and buying her a new mattress.
+We were overwhelmed at the choice of mattress sizes, we eventually found the perfect one!
 We have had very few grump days.
 There are virtually no tears – hers or mine.
 And, she is plowing through her school work with a focus and determination that I have never seen before.

 How Sleep Can Transform Your Homeschool Day